 \end{lemma}

-{\bf Assumption}.
-In the remainder of this section, we assume that $D\Gamma\geq0$ for any component $\Gamma$ of any $(D,\cF)$-chain.
-(For instance, this holds when $D=aK_X$ with $a\geq0$, or when $D$ is an effective divisor whose components are not $\cF$-invariant.)
+{\bf Assumption.} In the following, we assume that $D\cdot \Gamma\geq 0$ for every component $\Gamma$ of a $(D,\cF)$-chain.
+This holds, for example, when $D=aK_X$ with $a\geq 0$, or when $D$ is an effective divisor whose components are not $\cF$-invariant.

 \begin{proposition} Let $\Theta=\Gamma_1+\dots+\Gamma_r$ be an $\cF$-chain.
 Then $\Theta$ is a $(D,\cF)$-chain if and only if